vishnusanjayrs/UnseeAnObjectfromaVideo/README.md

 # UnseeAnObjectfromaVideo
-In the report, we proposed a novel approach for object removals with the techniques of object detection, image inpainting and temporal loss optimization.
+we propose a novel approach for object removals with the techniques of object detection, image inpainting and temporal loss optimization.
 To implement a deep neural network-based algorithm to detect an object, remove it and fill the gap with a smooth background in a video.
 The ability of the DNNs and its latest flavor, GANs (Generative